 Ophthalmic Plastic Surgery Fellowship

 West Virginia University is proud to have one of the few ophthalmic plastic surgery fellowships in the United States.
 This fellowship is a two-year program, fully accredited by the ACGME, and sponsored by ASOPRS.
 The West Virginia University Eye Institute is the only tertiary eye center in West Virginia and draws patients from around the state and the surrounding areas.
-This comprehensive service package and geographical catchment area provide a great range of pathology, allowing an excellent educational experience.
+Dr. John Nguyen directs this comprehensive service package and geographical catchment area provide a great range of pathology, allowing an excellent educational experience.

 The Eye Institute at WVU offers a two-year combined medical and surgical fellowship training in vitreo-retinal diseases.
 The fellowship program begins on July 1 of each year and accepts one fellow per year.

 The Eye Institute is a university-based practice that provides comprehensive clinical care for management of complex diseases and access to various clinical trials as a major referral center.
 The Retina Division treats over 7000 patients each year from the entire state of West Virginia as well as the surrounding three states.
 Dr. Ghassan Ghorayeb directs the vitreoretinal fellowship program.